 Answer: Noodle avoids offending Think-Tank but at the same time he corrects his mistakes.
 Each time he thinks that Think-Tank is wrong, he first adulates Think-Tank and then presents his own thoughts saying that they are just insignificant piece of data in his head.
 In this way, he lets Think-Tank know what is correct and does not make him feel that he is being corrected.

 Question 2.
 If you were in Noodle’s place, how would you handle Think-Tank’s mistakes?

 Answer: If I were in Noodle’s place, I would try to politely correct Think-Tank’s mistakes and suggest the corrections.

 Question 3.
 Do you think books are being replaced by the electronic media?
 Can we do away with books altogether?

 Answer: Yes, books are being replaced by the electronic media with the emergence of digitization.
 We now have e-books and online classes, which do not require paperback books.

 No, I don’t think that we can do away with books altogether because although there is a tendency of moving towards the electronic media, books still have their own importance.
 There are millions of people who love to read books.
 The feel and satisfaction of reading a book while holding it in your hands and turning its pages, is altogether a different experience that e-books will never be able to replace.

 Question 4.
 Why are books referred to as a man’s best companion?
 Which is your favourite book and why?
 Write a paragraph about that book.

-Answer: Books are referred to as a man’s best companion because they guide us, teach us, make us laugh, make us cry, make us introspect and make us a better version of ourselves.
+Answer: Books are referred to as a man’s best companion because they guide us, teach us, make us laugh, make us cry, make us introspect and help us to become a better version of ourselves.
 Books are the companions who will never leave us.
 They impart knowledge and wisdom.
 We can learn from them, enjoy them and get inspired.

 (Student can write the name of his/her favourite book and explain what he/she likes about the book.)